Does Local Urban Governance Status Matter? Evidence from India: Results

 \subsection{Main effects on outcomes}

 We next present 2SLS estimates of the effect of statutory recognition on settlement outcomes.
 We group outcomes into categories most relevant to local public goods and services: education, health, financial access, and community infrastructure.
+The reduced-form estimates provide the numerator of the Wald ratio underlying our IV specification and show that crossing the CT eligibility frontier improves public goods provision across the same outcome categories\footnote{The full reduced-form table is reported in Appendix Table~\ref{tab:appendix_reduced_form}.}.